 - Niche Skills

-- Around the clock availability
+- Around-the-clock availability

-- Rich Gene Pool enabling cross pollination.
+- Rich Gene Pool enabling cross-pollination.

 So, what are you waiting for?

-If you have not outsourced your IT development before and are still feeling apprehensive on doing it for the first time or you have outsourced but still find it difficult to realize all the tall claims on the benefits outsourcing, do drop us a mail (email@example.com).
+If you have not outsourced your IT development before and are still feeling apprehensive about doing it for the first time or you have outsourced but still find it difficult to realize all the tall claims on the benefits of outsourcing, do drop us a mail (email@example.com).
 We are sure we can work with you, allay your fears and help you reap all the benefits that outsourcing has to offer.